 This is the simplest form of life assurance.
 A term assurance policy is taken out for a set period of time (e.g. 10, 20 or 25 years) and guarantees to pay out a specified sum if you die during that period of time.
-If you survive the term of the policy, no payment is made.
-An example of this type of assurance, is mortgage protection assurance.
+There may be options to have the specified sum increase in line with inflation or have a joint policy with your spouse, however your should note that this will impact on the level of the premium.
+There is no investment element to this type of policy so if you survive the term of the policy, there is no payment or refund.

 Whole of Life Assurance